redisson/redisson/docs/data-and-services/services.md

 The conversion prefers the one nearer to the top of the table if a field type matches more than one entries. i.e. `LinkedList` implements `Deque`, `List`, `Queue`, it will be converted to a `RedissonDeque` because of this.

-Instances of these Redisson classes retains their states/values/entries in Redis or Valkey too, changes to them are directly reflected into Redis or Valkey without keeping values in local VM.
+Instances of these Redisson classes retains their states/values/entries in Redis or Valkey too, changes to them are directly reflected into database without keeping values in local VM.

 ### Search by Object properties

-Redisson provides comprehensive search engine for Live Object.
+Redisson provides comprehensive search engine for RLO objects.
 To make a property participate in search it should be annotated with `@RIndex` annotation.

-!!! note "Open-source version of search engine is slow"
+!!! note "The open-source version of the search engine is not optimized!"
     Use [Redisson PRO](https://redisson.pro) for **ultra-fast search engine**, **low JVM memory consumption during search process** and **search index partitiong in cluster**.

 Usage example: